Blue Jays Travel to the Nation's Capital for Sunday Showdown with Eagles

 Blue Jays Travel to Ridley For Charles Street Showdown

-Blue Jays Visit Face Seventh-Ranked Greyhounds on Wednesday
+Blue Jays to Host Colonials on Wednesday Afternoon

 Tara Singleton returns for her fifth season on the Blue Jay coaching staff.
 In August 2013, she was promoted to Associate Head Coach.
 She will continue as the Blue Jays' defensive coordinator and add director of recruiting to her responsibilities.
 In January 2015, Singleton was inducted into the Greater Baltimore Chapter of the US Lacrosse Hall of Fame.

 Singleton began her coaching career at her alma mater, Loyola, and spent one year there before moving to UMBC.
 She coached the UMBC defense for two years and served as the Retrievers' interim head coach in the spring of 2006 while head coach Courtney Connor was on maternity leave.
 In 2007, Singleton left Baltimore to join the Denver coaching staff, where she spent three seasons.
 In her first season with the Pioneers, the team went 13-6 and advanced to the Mountain Pacific Sports Federation (MPSF) championship game.
 After a 10-8 record in 2009, Denver returned to the MPSF title game in 2010 and went 13-5 on the season.